Just Say No to Zoom Binoculars

 World’s Most Powerful Binoculars

 In general, zoom binoculars have a host of problems that can’t easily be overcome, and will always be out-performed by fixed-power binoculars (of similar size and price).
 At low power, the field of view is roughly half the size of a comparable fixed-power binocular.
 At high power, image quality is highly-degraded and most likely poorly-merged.
 Consider also that as magnification increases, hand-holdability decreases.
 The highest magnification that can be used without a mount is perhaps 15x- and that’s for daylight viewing.
 For astronomy, no more than 12x.
 Beyond that, a mount of some kind will be required to obtain a usable view.
-So if hand-holdability AND high-magnification is desired, choose a good fixed-power binocular, such as a 15×70, or 20x80LW.
+So if hand-holdability AND high-magnification is desired, choose a good fixed-power binocular, such as a 15×70.
 Fixed-power binoculars such as these will offer as much magnification as can be held, and will have better image quality, and with none of the problems unique to zoom binoculars.
-If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or one of our Binocular Telescopes.
+If variable magnification is required, choose a binocular that has the ability to use different eyepieces to obtain different levels of magnification, such as the 25/40×100 or one of our XL Series Binocular Telescopes.
 These offer the best of both worlds- the versatility of multiple magnifications, but with none of the performance limitations of zoom binoculars.